-“Why did you choose this career?”, “Why accounting?”, “Why do you want to become an accountant?” – You can expect one of these questions at the beginning of your interview.
-We will help you to understand why the interviewers ask the questions, what you should focus on when answering, and we will show you a few good answers.
+“Why did you choose this career?”, “Why accounting?”, “Why do you want to become an accountant?” – You can expect one of these questions at the start of your interview.
+We will help you understand why the interviewers ask the questions, what you should focus on when answering it, and we will show you a few good answers.

-I love to do this job, recording transactions, analyzing them, and looking for legal ways of cutting tax expense and saving money.
+I love to do this job, recording transactions, analyzing them, and looking for legal ways of cutting tax expense.
 I find the filed fascinating, and that is the main reason why I have chosen career in accounting.

 My goal is to become a financial manager in five years time.
-But I need to understand the cash flow in the company, and how things relate to each other, to have a chance to get this role.
-I believe that the position of an (entry level) accountant is a perfect first step on this journey.
+But I need to understand the cash flow in the company, and how things relate to each other, to have a chance to be a financial manager one day.
+I believe that the position of an (entry level) accountant is a perfect start on this journey.

 Every one has some skills and is good in doing something.
 I am good in accounting.
 People enjoy doing things they do well.

 Remember: You should know why you want to become an accountant.
-If you did not know the answer, HR managers would hardly find the reasons on their own.
+If you did not know the answer, the HR managers would hardly find the reasons to hire you.
 Refer to your skills, abilities, career plans, and love for the job of an accountant.